IntelLabs/nlp-architect/core_models/np2vec/README.md

 NP's have to be marked in the corpus by a marking character between the words of the NP and as a suffix of the NP.
 For example, if the marking character is '\_', the NP "Natural Language Processing" will be marked as "Natural_Language_Processing_".

-## Dependencies:
-Dependencies required for the project are mentioned in requirements.txt.
-Use ```pip install -r requirements.txt```

-## Files
-- *np2vec.py*: NP2vec model training, store and load code.
-- *main_train.py*: illustrates how to call NP2vec training and store code.
-- *main_inference.py*: illustrates how to call NP2vec load code.

 ## Training Usage

 ```